3dgeo-heidelberg/vapc/how_to.md

 ## Full example of a config file
 Lets define a scenario:

-We want to use vasp to compute the mean intensity of my input point cloud.
+We want to use VASP to compute the mean intensity of an input point cloud.
 The voxel size should be 1 m.
 Additionally we want to compute the point count and the big int index.
 The result of each voxel shall be stored in a point cloud where each point is located at the center of gravity of its corresponding voxel.
 Here the config file would look something like this:

 ```json
 {